 It's of huge importance that we create environments that are as clinically safe as possible so everyone feels confident about coming into our hospitals.
-We will be screening everyone (including our staff) before they come into our sites for symptoms of COVID-19 and checking their temperature.
+We will ask you to hand-sanitise and wear face covering, which we will provide on arrival.

 We are asking everyone who attends our site to abide by our policy on social distancing.
 Please ensure that you stand or sit a minimum of two metres apart.